RuslanGaliullin/CAaOS/README.md

 # CAaOS
-Repository for hw from course CAaOS 2022
+Repository for hw from course Computer Architecture and Operation S ystem Software Engeneering HSE 2022

 Each branch represents each hw